Arman17Babaei/advanced-network-course/design/02_LEARNING_OUTCOMES.md

 - research literacy from **Understand** to **Analyze**;
 - effective use of course-provided AI coding agents as an explicit **Apply**-level outcome.

-Professional dispositions are not course learning-outcome pillars.
-They are retained in [3.
-Assessments](03_ASSESSMENTS.md) as qualities to consider when designing rubrics and evidence of professional practice.

 ## Design references

 - Bloom, B. S. et al. (1956), *Taxonomy of Educational Objectives: Handbook I, Cognitive Domain*.